US judge temporarily blocks Trump's freeze on federal aid – DW – 01/28/2025

 Medicaid payment disruptions reported

-New York Attorney General Letitia James said 20 states, including New York, had been frozen out of Medicaid reimbursement systems.
+New York Attorney General Letitia James said 20 states, including New York, had been frozen out of Medicaid systems that provide health care to millions of low-income Americans.

 White House press secretary Leavitt later posted on social media to clarify payments would still be processed.